evhub/coconut/DOCS.md

 ### Enhanced Else Statements

 Coconut supports the compound statements `try`, `if`, and `match` on the end of an `else` statement like any simple statement would be.
-This is most useful for mixing `match` and `if` statements together, but also allows for compound `try`s.
+This is most useful for mixing `match` and `if` statements together, but also allows for compound `try` statements.

 ##### Example